-The Douglas Bader Walking School was officially opened in Kuala Lumpur in 2005 and is still going strong.
+The Douglas Bader Walking School was officially opened in Kuala Lumpur in 2005 and still exists today!

-David Bickers, Chairman of the Douglas Bader Foundation and son-in-law of Group Captain Sir Douglas Bader, has returned from Kuala Lumpur, Malaysia where he attended the official opening of the first Douglas Bader Walking School outside of the UK on the 13th June 2005.
+David Bickers, Chairman of the Douglas Bader Foundation and son-in-law of Group Captain Sir Douglas Bader, attended the official opening of the Walking School in Kuala Lumpur, Malaysia, the first Douglas Bader Walking School outside the UK, on the 13th June 2005.

 The Medical Rehabilitation Unit manages 50,000 patients a year with a workload of 151,000 patient treatments.
 “More than half of them can benefit from activities in the Walking School,” commented Dr Zaliha Omar.
 “HSBC’s involvement in the walking school is part of the bank’s Corporate Social Responsibility initiatives.
 I hope that the bank’s contribution will make a difference to the lives of these patients, as they will now be able to access quality care with state-of-the-art facilities that are affordable at the UMMC Douglas Bader Walking School,” said Mr John Coverdale.